Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 28 Juli 2025 15.41.50 UTC
+- WIB: Senin, 28 Juli 2025 16.37.41 UTC
-- WITA: Senin, 28 Juli 2025 16.41.50 UTC
+- WITA: Senin, 28 Juli 2025 17.37.41 UTC
-- WIT: Senin, 28 Juli 2025 17.41.50 UTC
+- WIT: Senin, 28 Juli 2025 18.37.41 UTC

 Kutipan Inspiratif:
-"The moral virtues, then, are produced in us neither by nature nor against nature.
-Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: nature
+Kategori: technology